Building a ReAct agent in Go

 msgs = append(msgs, resp.Message)

-results := a.runTools(ctx, resp.ToolCalls)
+results := a.runTools(ctx, step, resp.ToolCalls)

 msgs = append(msgs, toolResultsMessage(results))